Vändra

 Vändra (Fennern) is a borough (alev) in Põhja-Pärnumaa Parish in Pärnu County, Estonia.
-It has a population of 2,191 (in 2016) and an area of 3.28 km² (1.27 sq mi).

 Sights

 On Old Church Hill there is an underground cemetery called Kabelias, which was used from the 15th to the 18th century, which today is under heritage protection.

-Vändra church, dedicated to St. Martin, belongs to the EELK Vändra Martin parish, located in Kirikumäe in the village in 1787.
-The church built in 1841 is single-aisled, the tower was added in 1841.
+Vändra church, dedicated to St. Martin, belongs to the EELK Vändra Martin parish.
+The church built in 1841 is single-aisled.

 A memorial stone has been erected over the former wooden church and manor.
 The Vana-Vändra manor house is a ruin, the town's stage stands in the park.

-The Uue-Vändra manor house was located on the banks of the Käru river, which was burned down during the 1905 revolution and was destroyed in the Second World War after the Paide road rolled.
+The Uue-Vändra manor house, which was located on the banks of the Käru river, was burned down during the 1905 revolution and was destroyed in the Second World War.
 The former location of the manor is surrounded by the old and species-rich Rõusa Park, which also houses the central building of the Vändra Forestry.

 In front of the school building is a statue of the Vändra bear, which was donated to the school by the alumni association of the Vändra Gümnaasium (Vändra Gymnasium).